nurzhanzhanuzak/eventsourcing/docs/topics/examples/coursebooking-dcb-refactored.rst

 :class:`~examples.coursebookingdcbrefactored.application.CourseRegistered`,
 :class:`~examples.coursebookingdcbrefactored.application.StudentJoinedCourse`.
 are defined to help with type checking and code navigation.
-They are used instead of the :class:`~tests.dcb_tests.api.DCBEvent` class in the application code.
+They are used instead of the :class:`~examples.dcb.api.DCBEvent` class in the application code.

-The base domain event class :class:`~examples.coursebookingdcbrefactored.eventstore.DomainEvent` is defined using the Python :data:`msgspec` package which defines dataclasses from type annotations, and is currently the fastest available Python serialisation library giving the smallest packed sizes for the bytes of serialised data in :class:`~tests.dcb_tests.api.DCBEvent` objects.
+The base domain event class :class:`~examples.coursebookingdcbrefactored.eventstore.DomainEvent` is defined using the Python :data:`msgspec` package which defines dataclasses from type annotations, and is currently the fastest available Python serialisation library giving the smallest packed sizes for the bytes of serialised data in :class:`~examples.dcb.api.DCBEvent` objects.

 A :class:`~examples.coursebookingdcbrefactored.eventstore.Mapper` is used when writing events to convert subclass instances of
-:class:`~examples.coursebookingdcbrefactored.eventstore.DomainEvent` to the :class:`~tests.dcb_tests.api.DCBEvent`
+:class:`~examples.coursebookingdcbrefactored.eventstore.DomainEvent` to the :class:`~examples.dcb.api.DCBEvent`
-class, and to convert back from instances of :class:`~tests.dcb_tests.api.DCBSequencedEvent` to the domain event classes when reading events.
+class, and to convert back from instances of :class:`~examples.dcb.api.DCBSequencedEvent` to the domain event classes when reading events.
 This also encapsulates the serialisation and deserialisation of event data that was visible in the previous example.

-The :class:`~examples.coursebookingdcbrefactored.eventstore.Selector` class is used instead of the :class:`~tests.dcb_tests.api.DCBQuery` and :class:`~tests.dcb_tests.api.DCBQueryItem` classes to define the consistency boundary for the command method, and in the query methods.
+The :class:`~examples.coursebookingdcbrefactored.eventstore.Selector` class is used instead of the :class:`~examples.dcb.api.DCBQuery` and :class:`~examples.dcb.api.DCBQueryItem` classes to define the consistency boundary for the command method, and in the query methods.
 The :class:`~examples.coursebookingdcbrefactored.eventstore.Selector` class uses the domain event classes to indicate selected types rather than strings.
-Instances, and sequences of instances, of :class:`~examples.coursebookingdcbrefactored.eventstore.Selector` are converted to :class:`~tests.dcb_tests.api.DCBQuery` objects by the :class:`~examples.coursebookingdcbrefactored.eventstore.EventStore` class.
+Instances, and sequences of instances, of :class:`~examples.coursebookingdcbrefactored.eventstore.Selector` are converted to :class:`~examples.dcb.api.DCBQuery` objects by the :class:`~examples.coursebookingdcbrefactored.eventstore.EventStore` class.

-The abstract :class:`~tests.dcb_tests.api.DCBEventStore` interface is encapsulated by the :class:`~examples.coursebookingdcbrefactored.eventstore.EventStore` class, which uses the same concrete :class:`~tests.dcb_tests.popo.InMemoryDCBEventStore` and :class:`~tests.dcb_tests.postgres.PostgresDCBEventStore` classes introduced in the previous example.
+The abstract :class:`~examples.dcb.api.DCBEventStore` interface is encapsulated by the :class:`~examples.coursebookingdcbrefactored.eventstore.EventStore` class, which uses the same concrete :class:`~examples.dcb.popo.InMemoryDCBEventStore` and :class:`~examples.dcb.postgres.PostgresDCBEventStore` classes introduced in the previous example.
 The :func:`~examples.coursebookingdcbrefactored.eventstore.EventStore.put`
 and :func:`~examples.coursebookingdcbrefactored.eventstore.EventStore.get` methods of the :class:`~examples.coursebookingdcbrefactored.eventstore.EventStore` class support passing either a single instance